 Is the person receiving invoices the same as the person completing the form?

-○ Yes ○ No
+Yes No

 Facility Information

 Facility location

-Street address GPS coordinates
+○ Street address ○ GPS coordinates

 Is this a change in data to a previously submitted queue position or facility name?

 Yes No

 Is this queue request claiming rights from a previous facility?

 Yes No

-Planned in-service date
+Planned in-service date \

-Point of Interconnection Point of Interconnection How many Points of Interconnection (POI) do you want to submit?
+Point of Interconnection

+Point of Interconnection

+How many Points of Interconnection (POI) do you want to submit?

-Primary & Secondary
+Primary I Secondary

-Primary POI Connection -
+Primary POI Connection

 POI state POI county

 Select a state Select a county

-Connection type • Direct connection / Existing substation • Single line tap / New su • Direct Connection Other connection type /Existing Substation
+Direct connection / Existing substation Single line tap / New s Direct Connection Substation other connection type

-Substation POI Generator

-Substation name POI voltage
+Substation name POI Generator

 kV